hmChirag/Travel-Finders/README.md

 - **HTML:** Used for structuring the web pages.

 - **CSS:** Employed for styling and layout of the website.

-- **JavaScript:** Implemented for interactivity and dynamic content.

 - **Bootstrap:** Utilized for responsive design and pre-built components.